 Application of optogenetic stimulation in zebrafish larvae does not require fiber optics, but it does require the correct wavelength (color) of light.
-As the application of optogenetics in the field of zebrafish neurobiology increases, so does the need for efficient protocols.
 When using the DanioVision Observation Chamber, the Optogenetics Add-on provides a way to accurately control and precisely time the application of optogenetic stimulation to up to 96 individuals simultaneously (working with 96 well plates).

 Interested in DanioVision?
 Read more about it here.